 The Great Indian Bustard is not only one of the heaviest flying birds, but they are also rarely seen outside of the Indian subcontinent.
 This species is found in parts of Maharashtra, Gujarat, and Rajasthan.
 Unfortunately, there are only less than a hundred of their kind in India.
 After all, it is being threatened by loss of habitat and hunting.
 Since it is on the brink of extinction, several efforts are happening in the Thar desert to preserve this specie.

-Also referred to as the Indian rhinoceros, this animal is one of the vulnerable species in India.
+Also referred to as the Indian rhinoceros, this animal is one of the most vulnerable species in India.
 You can spot them in their natural habitat in the foothills of Nepal, the Himalayas, and India.
 One of the reasons why their population numbers are dwindling is because of poaching.

 Poachers hunt them for their horns.
 After all, they believe that they have medicinal properties.
 That said, there are less than 2,000 of these animals in the country.
 Some of them are found inside national parks and sanctuaries.